 - Release of mature bacteriophage

 The above mentioned process is the normal process, but in some occasion, enzyme responsible for packaging viral DNA into the bacteriophage accidentally package host DNA.

 When the bacterial cell is lysed, these transducing (host DNA within phage coat) particles are released along with normal virions.
 These defective transducing particles cannot initiate the normal viral infection as they do not contain viral DNA (instead, they have host DNA).

-When the lysate containing both normal virions and tranducing phage particle are mixed with sensitive bacterial population, most of the bacteria get infected with normal virions and very few bacteria receives DNA of the previous host bacterium.
+When the lysate containing both normal virions and transducing phage particles are mixed with a sensitive bacterial population, most of the bacteria get infected with normal virions and very few bacteria receive DNA of the previous host bacterium.

 This DNA now undergoes genetic recombination with the DNA of the new host.
 If the donor genes do not undergo homologous recombination with the recipient bacterial chromosome, they will be lost.

 Bacteriophages that form transducing particles can be either temperate or virulent.

 Transduction has been found to occur in a variety of bacterial populations including: